MCStreetguy/ComposerParser/README.md

 }
 ```

-### Direct Instatiation
+#### Doing it the manual way

-If you somehow can not rely on the Factory, you can also instantiate the class directly.
+If you can not rely on the Factory for any reason, you can also instantiate the class directly.
 **This is however not recommended and may lead to unexpected behaviour.**

 ``` php